-The most terrifying football season I’ve ever experienced as a kid was when I was made the team’s center.
-It’s important to note here that I was painfully small and skinny.
+Maybe because my brain wasn’t developed yet, I wasn’t smart enough to hide the fact that I could consistently snap a football to the QB.
+This twist of fate placed me, a painfully skinny young boy, at the center position.
+That was the most terrifying football season I’ve ever experienced, and I truly love the game.
 The pinnacle of that autumn was a match-up against a boy (supposedly the same age as me) who was at least 7 ft. tall.
 He looked like the Incredible Hulk in cleats.
 As far as I was concerned, we had an “open door policy” at the center of the line that entire game.
 Our QB got buried repeatedly that Saturday morning in an avalanche of dirt and fury.
 I learned a lot from that season about fear, courage, and my own limitations.

 Respect for Authority